Mount Kilimanjaro: Toponymy

+Krapf mentions an 1849 visit with a Wakamba chief that called the mountain Kima jajeu, meaning "mountain of whiteness".
+Another explanation is that jyaro may refer to a god or a deity that guarded the mountain from trespassers.

-In the 1880s, the mountain became a part of German East Africa and was called Kilima-Ndscharo in German following the Kiswahili name components.
-On 6 October 1889, Hans Meyer reached the highest summit on the crater ridge of Kibo.
-He named it Kaiser-Wilhelm-Spitze (Kaiser Wilhelm peak).
-That name was used until Tanzania was formed in 1964, when the summit was renamed Uhuru Peak, meaning freedom peak in Kiswahili.
+In the 1880s, the mountain became part of German East Africa and was called Kilima-Ndscharo in German.
+In 1889, Hans Meyer reached the highest summit on Kibo, which he named Kaiser-Wilhelm-Spitze for Kaiser Wilhelm.
+Following the Zanzibar Revolution and the formation of Tanzania in 1964, the summit was renamed Uhuru Peak: "Freedom Peak" in Swahili.

 Geology and geography

 Kilimanjaro is a large dormant stratovolcano composed of three distinct volcanic cones: Kibo, the highest; Mawenzi at 5149 m; and Shira, the lowest at 4005 m.
 Mawenzi and Shira are extinct, while Kibo is dormant and could erupt again.

 Uhuru Peak is the highest summit on Kibo's crater rim.
-The Tanzania National Parks Authority, a Tanzanian government agency, and the United Nations Educational, Scientific and Cultural Organization lists the height of Uhuru Peak as 5895 m, based on a British survey in 1952.
+The Tanzania National Parks Authority, a Tanzanian government agency, and the United Nations Educational, Scientific and Cultural Organization both list the height of Uhuru Peak as 5895 m, based on a British survey in 1952.
 The height has since been measured as 5,892 m in 1999, 5902 m in 2008, and 5,899 m in 2014.

 A map of the Kibo cone on Mount Kilimanjaro was published by the British government's Directorate of Overseas Surveys (DOS) in 1964 based on aerial photography conducted in 1962 as the "Subset of Kilimanjaro, East Africa (Tanganyika) Series Y742, Sheet 56/2, D.O.S.
 422 1964, Edition 1, Scale 1:50,000".
 Tourist mapping was first published by the Ordnance Survey in England in 1989 based on the original DOS mapping at a scale of 1:100,000, with 100 ft contour intervals, as DOS 522.
 West Col Productions produced a map with tourist information in 1990, at a scale of 1:75,000, with 100 m contour intervals; it included inset maps of Kibo and Mawenzi on 1:20,000 and 1:30,000 scales respectively and with 50 m contour intervals.
 In recent years, numerous other maps have become available, of various qualities.